gazmirbardhi/blogtest/src/pages/about.md

   main:
     weight: 2
     title: About
+description: Hi, I'm Arpit Goyal.
+I'm UX consultant at Maverick.io, Jaipur.
+I prefer to introduce myself as "Engineer with an eye for design"

 ---
 **Hi, I'm Arpit Goyal.** I'm UX consultant at [Maverick.io](https://www.maverick.io), Jaipur.
 After graduating with Information technology as major, I worked for startups where I honed my design style and product sensibility.